Relative quantum cohomology of the Chiang Lagrangian: Introduction

 As far as we have calculated, for the Chiang Lagrangian $L_\tr$, the denominators appearing in the invariants $\ogw_{\beta,k}$ with only boundary constraints are always powers of $4.$ In the presence of interior constraints, powers of $2$ appear as well.
 Examining the proof of the existence of bounding cochains in~\cite{solomon2016point}, we can see where denominators of $4$ arise.
 Namely, the proof uses a $1$-cochain $h$ with real coefficients with coboundary equal to a $2$-cocycle $g$ representing the generator of $H^2(L_\tr;\Z) \simeq \Z/4\Z.$ Since $[4g] = 0 \in H^2(L_\tr;\Z),$ there exists an integral $1$-cochain $\tilde h$ with coboundary equal to $4g$.
 So, we can take $h = \frac{\tilde h}4.$ This is the source of the powers of $4$ in the denominators of the invariants $\ogw_{\beta,k}.$

 In contrast, the invariants $\ogw_{\beta,k}$ with only boundary constraints for the Lagrangian submanifold $\R P^{n} \subset \C P^{n}$ with $n$ odd are shown in~\cite{RelativeQuantumCohomology} to be whole numbers.
 For $n = 3,$ these invariants are shown in~\cite{solomon2016point} to be straightfoward disk counts, but for $n \geq 5$ they presumably include correction terms arising from bounding cochains.
-Since $H^{2i}(\R P^n) \simeq \Z/2$ for $0 < i < n/2,$ by the reasoning of the preceding paragraph, one might expect to see powers of $2$ in the denominators of the invariants $\ogw_{\beta,k}.$ However, since $\R P^n$ is fixed by an anti-symplectic involution, i.e. complex conjugation, holomorphic disks come in pairs.
-So, in the proof of the existence of bounding cochains in~\cite{solomon2016point}, one needs only a $1$-cochain $h$ with coboundary equal to \emph{twice} a $2$-cocycle $g$ representing the generator of $H^{2i}(\R P^n;\Z)$.
+Since $H^{2i}(\R P^n;\Z) \simeq \Z/2$ for $0 < i < n/2,$ by the reasoning of the preceding paragraph, one might expect to see powers of $2$ in the denominators of the invariants $\ogw_{\beta,k}.$ However, since $\R P^n$ is fixed by an anti-symplectic involution, i.e. complex conjugation, holomorphic disks come in pairs.
+So, in the proof of the existence of bounding cochains in~\cite{solomon2016point}, one needs only a $(2i-1)$-cochain $h$ with coboundary equal to \emph{twice} a $2i$-cocycle $g$ representing the generator of $H^{2i}(\R P^n;\Z)$.
 But $[2g] = 0 \in H^{2i}(\R P^n;\Z)$, so $h$ can be chosen to be integral.
 This explains the absence of denominators.
-A similar argument should apply for other Lagrangian submanifolds fixed by an anti-symplectic involution.
-In particular, the appearance of denominators in the invariants $\ogw_{\beta,k}$ could potentially be used to prove that a Lagrangian submanifold is not fixed by an anti-symplectic involution.
+A similar argument should apply for other Lagrangian submanifolds $L$ fixed by an anti-symplectic involution.
+If all torsion in $H^{2i}(L;\Z)$ has order $2$, then the invariants $\ogw_{\beta,k}$ should be integral.
+More generally, if $H^{2i}(L;\Z)$ contains torsion of even order, the rate of growth of the power of $2$ in the denominator of $\ogw_{\beta,k}$ as a function of $\omega(\beta)$ should be slower when $L$ is fixed by an anti-symplectic involution than otherwise.
+In particular, the behavior of denominators in the invariants $\ogw_{\beta,k}$ could potentially be used to prove that a Lagrangian submanifold is not fixed by an anti-symplectic involution.